Inferring neutron-star Love-Q relations from gravitational waves in the hierarchical Bayesian framework: Results and Discussions

 \section{Results and Discussions}

 In this section, we present the inference results for different parameterization models of the Love-Q relation.
 In section~\ref{subsec:results_linear_model}, we show the results of the linear model, Eq.~\eqref{2-d_Love_Q_eq}, consisting of two parameters.
 In section~\ref{subsec:results_quartic}, we present the results of the quartic polynomial model in Eq.~\eqref{5-d_Love_Q_eq}, consisting of five parameters.
 The polynomial models in between, i.e., the quadratic and cubic polynomial models, are discussed in section~\ref{subsec:results_quadratic_cubic}.
+For other parameterizations beyond polynomial models, our methodology is in principle applicable to them as well.